― toby, Thursday, 20 June 2002 00:00 (fifteen years ago) Permalink

 That period where like Boredoms VCN and Super AE vibes and also Krautronic burbling melodies were influencing Bower was primo

 I was hoping someone else had already spent weeks trawling through the Bandcamp but anyway― The Man Who Saw The Midwife (GOTT PUNCH II HAWKWINDZ), Sunday, August 20, 2017 4:46 AM

 haha it is a lot to go thru. no tinkling synths yet but the more recent stuff under the "yllustrous forger of dreams" moniker is reaching back to the calm era. will prob buy the newest one - https://skullflower.bandcamp.com/album/the-108https://skullflower.bandcamp.com/track/burning-swamp-of-pitch

 this one is also nice owing to the psaltery playing - https://skullflower.bandcamp.com/track/melek-taus

 ― 👁 (am0n), Sunday, 3 September 2017 23:07 (three months ago) Permalink

 Thanks!
 "Dove Grey Lagoons" on the 108 is great!

-― Wichita prepares for totality (GOTT PUNCH II HAWKWINDZ), Monday, 4 September 2017 06:38 (one month ago) Permalink
+― Wichita prepares for totality (GOTT PUNCH II HAWKWINDZ), Monday, 4 September 2017 06:38 (three months ago) Permalink